Understanding Feng Shui

 • Water objects- for prosperity and wealth

-Feng Shui and You
+Feng Shui and Personal Energy

 Feng Shui and the principles that govern its practice are becoming more common in the Western World and are no longer just an influence in Asian countries.